Ekrixinatosaurus: Classification

-In 2004, Ekrixinatosaurus was placed in the Abelisauridae.
-The article by Calvo et al. in 2004, also contained a preliminary cladistic analysis of the phylogenetic relationships between Ekrixinatosaurus and those abelisaurids of which at the time relatively complete skeletons were known, finding it to be more closely related to Carnotaurini than to Ceratosaurus.
+In 2004, Ekrixinatosaurus was placed in the Abelisauridae by Calvo and colleagues.
+Their study contained a preliminary cladistic analysis of the phylogenetic relationships between Ekrixinatosaurus and those abelisaurids of which at the time relatively complete skeletons were known, finding it to be more closely related to Carnotaurini than to Ceratosaurus.

-In 2008, a study recovered it as the sister species of Skorpiovenator.
+In 2009, Canale and colleagues published a phylogenetic analysis focusing on the South American carnotaurines.
+In their results, they found that all South American forms (including Skorpiovenator) grouped together as a sub-clade of Carnotaurinae, which they named Brachyrostra, meaning "short snouts".
+They defined the clade Brachyrostra as "all the abelisaurids more closely related to Carnotaurus sastrei than to Majungasaurus crenatissimus".
+Within their topology, Canale et al. recovered Skorpiovenator as part of a sister clade to Carnotaurini, including Ekrixinatosaurus and Ilokolesia, and was the sister taxon of the former.